TravisWheelerLab/strobemers/README.md

 2. Jaccard similarity of strobemer bags.

 ## Progress
 - Minstrobes implemented and tested.
-10,000-nt sequences with pre-computed edit distance generated for comparison with seed-bag-comparison estimates.
+- 10,000-nt sequences with pre-computed edit distance generated for comparison with seed-bag-comparison estimates ((/data/experiment3)[`data/experiment3_`]).

 ## Development
 - Randstrobes and Hybridstrobes